-After deciding what kind of puzzles we were going to use, we proceeded doing a simple block out for level design.
-Personally I prefer to do it in 3D and then test whether is it good or not by test and iteration, but this time the team decided to do an overview on paper first, and then translate it to a 3d block out.
+After deciding what kind of puzzles we were going to use, we proceeded to do a simple blockout for level design.
+Personally, I prefer to do it in 3D and then test whether it is good or not through testing and iteration.
+However, this time the team decided to start with an overview on paper first and then translate it to a 3D blockout.

-Once that was out of the way, we made a list of the props that would be needed for the room, in order so Laura and I could work at the same pace, she made the models and texturing, and I took care of the sounds, puzzles and coding.
+Once that was out of the way, we made a list of the props that would be needed for the room, in order for Laura and me to work at the same pace.
+She made the models and handled texturing, while I took care of the sounds, puzzles, and coding.

-I started using the FPS Controller from the Standard Packages from Unity.
-I tweaked it to disable jumping and camera bob and then began with the puzzle experimentation.
+I started using the FPS Controller from the Standard Packages in Unity.
+I tweaked it to disable jumping and camera bobbing, and then began experimenting with the puzzles.

-I went through a couple of iterations, where the sliders were still levers but a lot smaller than the wall ones in the first video, and they weren't attached to the radio, but this confused players.
+I went through a couple of iterations, where the sliders were still levers but a lot smaller than the wall ones in the first video.
+They weren't attached to the radio, but this confused players.

-Ultimately, the players associate the sliders with sound, and it's a lot easier to understand that higher frequency sounds go up, and lower frequency sounds go down.
-This wouldn't have been able to get fixed without play testing.
+Ultimately, the players associated the sliders with sound, and it became a lot easier to understand that higher frequency sounds go up, and lower frequency sounds go down.
+This wouldn't have been fixed without playtesting.

-Every puzzle I went through the same iteration process just showed above:
+Every puzzle I went through the same iteration process as shown above:

 The cherry on the top

-All the team made a great effort to make this project work in a short period of time, we used Unity because it seems to be what Decentraland is going to end up using.
-Most of the post processing tweaks we added won't be available to be used in DLC anytime soon, but still we wanted this small demo to shine.
+The whole team made a great effort to make this project work in a short period of time.
+We chose Unity because it seems to be what Decentraland is going to end up using.
+Although most of the post-processing tweaks we added won't be available for use in DLC anytime soon, we still wanted this small demo to shine.

-Small challenges with tight deadlines push you out of the confort zone, and make you focus on what's important, making it work and shipping it on time.
-You cannot get lost on polishing or get stuck into improving your code, if it works, just move on to the next thing on the list.
+Small challenges with tight deadlines push you out of your comfort zone and make you focus on what's important: making it work and shipping it on time.
+You cannot get lost in polishing or get stuck in improving your code.
+If it works, just move on to the next thing on the list.